plokhotnyuk/jsoniter-scala/README.md

   [scala-java-time documentation](https://cquiroz.github.io/scala-java-time/#time-zones) for adding a time zone database to your application
 - Codecs and runtime configurations implement `java.io.Serializable` for easier usage in distributive computing
+- Support of tuples with arities greater than 22 for Scala 3
+- Support of named tuples from Scala 3.7 while staying on Scala 3.3 (LTS)
 - Support of shading to another package for locking on a particular released version
 - Patch versions are backward and forward compatible, minor versions are backward compatible
 - Integration with circe for faster parsing/serialization and decoding/encoding to/from circe AST